leomarkcastro/Omegle-Clone/README.md

 - Upon starting of a succesful chat, will crash at approximately 30 seconds.
 - Crashes 50% of the time
 - If the chat ended, you need to refresh the whole page

+## Where are the API calls?

+- I dumped them here https://pastebin.pl/view/ff52ca31